 (Eryngium spp. and cvs.)

 For something a little different, look to sea hollies to add some zip.
 They not only come in a vast array of forms and textures but also don’t mind soggy ground.
-Plants can grow from 6 to 48 inches tall and exude the most spikiness when in bloom.
+Plants can grow from 6 inches to 48 inches tall and exude the most spikiness when in bloom.

-Sotols reach from 3 to 8 feet tall.
+Sotols reach from 3 feet to 8 feet tall.
 Smaller plants are great grown in masses, while larger plants create an incredible ambience as specimens.
 The narrow leaves of these plants look striking when waving in the breeze and backlit.

 (Hesperaloe spp. and cvs.)